Our Town Justices

 He has served as Town and Village Justice in Red Hook since 2007.

-Judge Jonah Triebwasser administered the constitutional oath of office to Town Board members Christine Kane and and Julia Solomon.
+Judge Jonah Triebwasser administered the constitutional oath of office to Town Board members Christine Kane and Julia Solomon.

 Judge Jonah Triebwasser administered the constitutional oath of office to Town Clerk Deanna Cochran and Deputy Town Clerk Katie Khakher on New Year's Day 2022.